AsG520/Trajectory-of-a-Ball-under-Gravitational-Acceleration-Simulation-Project/README.md

 Features in Simulation

-Physics & Math Concepts in Simulation
+Physics Concepts in Simulation
+- Gravitational Acceleration (g).
+- Coefficient of Restitution (e).

 How it Works